 There is no general agreement about the right way of spelling dal...
 Dahl?
 Or dhal?
 Or daal?
 Moong or mung?

-The best explanation for these different ways of spelling I found is that “Hindi is a phonetic language, meaning it’s spoken the way it’s written and when you translate it to English, that could be left to a tiny bit of interpretation.”
-(Indian as Apple Pie)
+The best explanation for these different ways of spelling I found is that “Hindi is a phonetic language, meaning it’s spoken the way it’s written, and when you translate it to English, that could be left to a tiny bit of interpretation.”
+(Indian as Apple Pie -the link opens in a new tab)

 Dal Types

-There are countless ways of cooking a good dal tadka recipe, this recipe using yellow moong dal lentils is just one of them.
-(Amazon affiliate link)
+There are countless ways of cooking a good dal tadka recipe; this recipe using yellow moong dal lentils is just one of them (the Amazon affiliate link opens in a new tab).

-You can make it using regular chickpeas, split chickpeas (chana dal), brown chickpeas (Kala chana), black-eyed peas, whole mung beans, yellow moong lentils (moong dal), split pigeon pea (toor dal), black lentils (urad dal), red lentils (masoor dal) and kidney beans (rajma).
-Most of the time when cooking a dal recipe, I make masoor dal using red lentils.
+You can make it using regular chickpeas, split chickpeas (chana dal), brown chickpeas (Kala chana), black-eyed peas, whole mung beans, yellow moong lentils (moong dal), split pigeon peas (toor dal), black lentils (urad dal), red lentils (masoor dal) and kidney beans (rajma).
+Most of the time, when cooking a dal recipe, I make masoor dal using red lentils.

 What is tadka?

-Tadka is the Hindi word meaning tempering.
-Tempering is used not only in Indian cuisine but also in the cuisines of Pakistan, Sri Lanka, and Bangladesh.
+Tadka is a Hindi word meaning tempering.
+Tempering is used in Indian cuisine as well as in the cuisines of Pakistan, Sri Lanka, and Bangladesh.

-For this recipe, I do the tempering at the end of the cooking process.
-I cook the yellow split lentils first, mash them lightly, and add the spices and the oil.
+For this recipe, I temper the lentils at the end of the cooking process.
+First, I cook the yellow split lentils, mash them lightly, and add the spices and the oil.

 How to make moong dal?

-- Cook the yellow lentils with turmeric according to the packet’s instructions, about 30 minutes, but check the package.
+- Cook the yellow lentils with turmeric according to the packet’s instructions for about 30 minutes, but check the package.
 The lentils should be really soft so that you can mash them lightly.

 - Make the tadka or tempering by roasting the spices in oil.
-Make sure to stand by and stir continuously for about ½ minute.
+Stand by and stir continuously for about ½ minutes.

 - Add the chopped onions and cook for about 4 minutes until they are softer.

-- Add the lime leaves, chili, garlic and cook for another 2-3 minutes.
-Add tomatoes and sugar and cook for about 2-3 minutes until the tomatoes are softer.
+- Add the lime leaves, chili, and garlic, and cook for another 2-3 minutes.
+Add the tomatoes and sugar, and cook for another 2-3 minutes until the tomatoes are softer.

 - Mix the yellow lentils and the tadka together.